eunbaeAN/NiceBacteria/README.md

 **Attention, these columns need to be tab delimited.**

-- sample : sample names, location to assicociated input files (FASTQs), email adresse.
+- sample : sample names email adresse.
-- runtype
+- runtype :
-- r1
-- r2
-- long_reads
-- assembled_fasta
+- r1 : short paired-end reads, forward for r1.
+The complete location of this input file (FASTQs) is nedded.
+- r2 : short paired-end reads, reverse for r2.
+The complete location of this input file (FASTQs) is nedded.
+- long_reads : long single-end reads.
+The complete location of this input file (FASTQs) is nedded.
+- assembled_fasta : The FASTA file which is already assembled.
+The complete location of this input file (FASTQs) is nedded.
 - email
--

 # Inputs/outputs

 This pipeline takes FASTQs as input the whole bacterial genome analysis using short read sequencing data obtained from Illumina technology or/and long read sequencing data obtained from Oxford Nanopore Technology or Pacific Biosciences technology.